vmvargas/gabobrown-website/src/pages/portfolio/2019-06-29-new-created-by-vic.md

-        After gathering all the information, we mapped out an end-to-end user journey of a government’ employee to visualize areas where pain-points might arise (highlighted in red).
+        After gathering all the information, we mapped out an end-to-end user journey of a government’ employee to visualize areas where pain-points might arise.
 After overviewing the research experience, we synthesized an initial hypothesis that governments’ employees tend to look at tables and statistics rather than text itself.

         To understand the problem scope and the research experience from both